 - Media such as photos and videos

-In most cases, reporting may yield beneficial results such as the removal of the harmful content or deactivation of the reported account.
+In most cases, reporting may yield beneficial results, such as removing harmful content or deactivating the reported account.
 However, there’s also a possibility that you may report someone on Facebook, and no action will be taken against them.

 How To Report Someone on Facebook

 There are various ways of reporting inappropriate or offensive content on Facebook, depending on what you want to report.
 You can choose to report the following:

 How To Report a Facebook Profile

 The process of reporting a Facebook profile is the same for all devices.

 Follow the steps below to report a Facebook profile: